Hive unsupported interfaces and features in on cloud

 property, but can be overridden for the database by setting the CREATE DATABASE MANAGEDLOCATION parameter. - CREATE INDEX and related index commands were removed in Hive 3, and consequently are not

-supported in CDP.
+supported in Cloudera.

 - Hive metastore (HMS) high availablility (HA) load balancing in CDH